-Paid admission includes your visit to the Nature Museum where you can see exhibits about the mountain and North Carolina, a documentary film theater, restaurant and gift shop.
-You will also be able to walk through the Animal Habitats where you can see black bears, cougars, otters and eagles.
-The Mile High Swinging Bridge and Top Shop visitors’ center is at the very top of the mountain.
+Paid admission includes your visit to the Nature Museum, where you can see exhibits about the mountain and North Carolina, a documentary film theater, restaurant and gift shop.
+You will also be able to walk through the Animal Habitats where you can see black bears, cougars, otters, elk and eagles.
+The Mile High Swinging Bridge and Top Shop visitors’ center are at the very top of the mountain.
 You also can access the hiking trails from the parking area at the bridge.

 2. Must I pay for parking?

 No. Parking is included with the cost of admission.

 3. Is admission charged per car or per person?

 The Grandfather Mountain Stewardship Foundation is a nonprofit organization that strives to inspire conservation of the natural world by helping guests explore, understand and value the wonders of Grandfather Mountain.

 All proceeds from sales of tickets and souvenirs go toward caring for and presenting Grandfather Mountain in a manner that inspires good stewardship in others.